digbmc/reactor-jct/nuclear-history.md

 - April 14th – John Cockcroft and Ernest Walton create nuclear transformations by bombarding atoms with accelerated protons.
 - September 24th - 30th - The third international conference on nuclear physics is held at the Abram Ioffe’s Physico-Technical Institute in Leningrad.[^4]
 [^4]: Stuewer, Roger H. “Nuclear Physicists at the Crossroads.”
 The Age of Innocence: Nuclear Physics Between the First and Second World Wars, Oxford University Press, 2022, pp. 216–247, https://academic.oup.com/book/26094/chapter/194080423.
 Accessed 19 July 2023. [https://academic.oup.com/book/26094/chapter/194080423](https://academic.oup.com/book/26094/chapter/194080423)
-- October 10th - The first experiments into nuclear fission in the USSR are conducted at the UIPhT.[^5]
+- October 10th - The first experiments into nuclear fission in the USSR are conducted at the National Science Center Kharkiv Institute of Physics and Technology (KIPT) in Ukraine.[^5]
 [^5]: “Kharkiv Institute of Physics and Technology.”
 Wikipedia, 2 Feb.
 2023, en.wikipedia.org/wiki/Kharkiv_Institute_of_Physics_and_Technology. [https://en.wikipedia.org/wiki/Kharkiv_Institute_of_Physics_and_Technology](en.wikipedia.org/wiki/Kharkiv_Institute_of_Physics_and_Technology.)
 #### 1934
-- Irène and Frédéric Joliot-Curie discover artificial radionuclides, meaning radioactive elements can be artificially *created* from stable elements. [^6]
+- Irène and Frédéric Joliot-Curie discover artificial radionuclides, meaning radioactive elements can be artificially *created* from stable elements.
+#### 1935
+- October 22nd - Enrico Fermi discovers a method to create a greater variety of radionuclides using neutrons.[^6]
 [^6]: “Case Files: Enrico Fermi.”
 The Franklin Institute, 9 Feb.
 2023, [https://www.fi.edu/en/news/case-files-enrico-fermi](https://www.fi.edu/en/news/case-files-enrico-fermi)
-#### 1935
-- October 22nd - Enrico Fermi discovers a method to create a greater variety of radionuclides using neutrons.
 #### 1938
 - Otto Hahn and Fritz Strassmann split uranium apart, creating several lighter elements — such as barium — which demonstrates atomic fission.
 #### 1939